kaylarose/Glowform/README.md

 ## This is the First Iteration

-[Checkout the demo](http://kaylarose.github.com/Glowform/ "Checkout the Glowform demo") (Webkit required.
+[Checkout the demo](http://kaylarose.github.com/Glowform/ "Checkout the Glowform demo") (*Modern Webkit browser required).
 Though you can see an alternate implementation if you use Firefox 4, and non-animated mode in <4Firefox) [Not tested in IE]

 ## The Implementation